Stanley E. Bogdan

-Biography
+Early life

-Bogdan was born in Nashua, NH, and lived there throughout his entire life.
+Bogdan was born on December 16, 1918, in Nashua, New Hampshire, and lived there throughout his entire life.
 He became interested in fly fishing at an early age when he began receiving outdated copies of a hunting and fishing magazine from a local sports retailer.
 At age 13, Bogdan was tying his own flies and would then become immersed in the sport.

+Career

 Upon graduating high school, Bogdan began work at Rollins Engine Company, a local engines manufacturer in Nashua.
 Later on, while working as a machinist, he began constructing some of the first prototypes for his reels.
-Once, while standing on the shore of one of his favorite rivers, The Grand Cascapedia, Bogdan smiled and said: "I'd die if I could not fish anymore".
-He had two children, Cheryl Doughty and Stephen (d.
-August 15, 2021), with his wife, Phyllis (d.
-1995).
-Stanley Bogdan died on March 27, 2011.

-S.E.
-Custom Built

-S.E.
-Custom Built fly reels are primarily known for their ability to greatly reduce drag.
-This is mostly attributed to Bogdan's concept of the double-break shoe, known as the hallmark of any Bogdan reel.
-The company is mostly focused on the production of salmon reels, but they have also made a few trout reel models.

-Company History

 Bogdan sold his first set of reels in 1955.
-At the New England Sportsmen's Show, he received $150 from Julian Crandall for a set of 10 reels (one of which Crandall gave to professional baseball player, Ted Williams).
+At the New England Sportsmen's Show, he received $150 from Julian Crandall for a set of 10 reels.
 That same year Bogdan would make a deal with Abercrombie & Fitch, one of the day's leading marketers of sport's goods, for a set of 40 reels.
-The deal provided that: